StatiQQQ/technaical-discussion-hello-world-/README.md

 * [Practice-Markdown](https://zxyvgwia.labs.coursera.org/notebooks/Practice-Markdown.ipynb)

->This link is to the python workspace printing "hello world"
+>This link is to the python workspace printing "hello world" via Juypter Notebook

 * [Shareable Google Colab Link]()

+>This link is to the python workspace printing "hello world" via Google Colab